csgregg/csg-esp8266-rota/README.md

  - Link Travis-CI.org account to GitHub
  - Install Ruby and Travis locally
- - Seed the encrypted OAuth token in the [travis.yml](.travis.yml) file using `travis setup releases` from the local repo folder.
+ - Seed the encrypted OAuth token in the [travis.yml](.travis.yml) file using `travis setup releases` from the local repo folder
  - Update the rest of the YML file